 Big Data refers to the large volume of data generated every day, every hour, and every minute.
 The size of Big Data is measured in terms of its volume, velocity, and variety.

 In real-time Spanish agriculture, Big Data is generated by various sources, including sensors, weather forecasts, and agricultural machinery.
-These data sets can be vast, as farmers collect information on soil moisture, air temperature, precipitation, and other environmental factors.
+These data sets can be vast, and sometimes challenging (check the 3 Challenges of Big Data), as farmers collect information on soil moisture, air temperature, precipitation, and other environmental factors.
 They also collect information on crops, such as the number of plants, their growth rate, and the quality of the soil.
 All this data helps farmers make informed decisions about planting, harvesting, and fertilizing their crops.